 As for the argument that nationalist and racist ideologies were important motivators of colonialism, sure, that's true.
 But, again, it doesn't get big business or capitalism off the hook.
 This points to a fundamental error in the usual thinking of liberals and conservatives (and postmodernists), an error I've written about elsewhere: its characteristic idealism.
 It attributes too much importance to ideas, "culture," and the psychology of the masses and particular leaders.
 I feel like I'm constantly making this point, but it bears constant repeating: these are "superstructural," superficial, second-order things, however significant they may be to individuals consciously motivated by them.
 What really matters is that particular ideologies are able to dominate because they serve the interests of institutions with resources, which propagate them or at the very least allow them to be propagated and don't feel the need to push back with some contrary ideology.
 The ruling ideas are, typically, the ideas of the ruling class.
 Nationalism and racism were (and are) favored by powerful sectors of business, for their own purposes.
 The only reason they're allowed to become "hegemonic" at all is that they serve the interests of the institutions with the most resources, namely business; otherwise, they'd be crushed by some other, more business-friendly set of ideas.
 These a priori considerations, based on the most elementary reasoning about how entities act (i.e., to serve their interests), are so obvious you could easily explain them to an eight-year-old.
-And yet most intellectuals, including postmodern leftists (who often obsess over "discourses" rather than class), appear to be blind to them, and therefore embark on misguided and misleading research projects.
+And yet most intellectuals, including postmodern leftists (who usually fixate on "discourses" rather than class dynamics), appear to be blind to them, and therefore embark on misguided and misleading research projects.
 (Exhibit A, again, is Deirdre McCloskey, an especially egregious and vulgar example of an idealist, given her fixation on a few glorious "bourgeois ideas," rather than material forces, as having ushered in the modern world.)